Training Outcomes Within Your Budget!

 c) Memory and cognition

-Memory involves the encoding, storage, and retrieval of information.
-It allows us to retain and recall past experiences and knowledge.
-Cognition refers to complex internal processes such as thinking, problem-solving, reasoning, and decision-making.
-Memory and cognition are closely intertwined, influencing our ability to learn, understand, and interact with the world.
+Memory consists of encoding, storing, and retrieving information.
+It enables us to preserve and remember previous experiences and knowledge.
+Cognition involves intricate internal processes like thinking, problem-solving, reasoning, and decision-making.
+Memory and cognition are connected, impacting our capacity to acquire knowledge, comprehend, and engage with the environment.

 Find help with our course in Handle Violence and Aggression at Workplace Course today!